kinnala/scikit-fem/README.md

   `form.elemental(basis).topetsc(dofs)`.
 See ex53 and ex54 for
   examples.
 - Added: `ElementTriN3`, a third order Nedelec element for triangular meshes.
+- Added: Support for Python 3.14.
+- Removed: Support for Pythobn 3.9.

 ### [11.0.0] - 2025-04-24